-What would roast lamb be without a traditional English mint sauce?
+hat would roast lamb be without a traditional English mint sauce?
 Now you can make your own bottled / canned mint sauce!
-You can store it in your refrigerator or, if you have a pressure canner, on the shelf.
+You can store it in your refrigerator or, if you have a Pressure Canner, on the shelf.

 So, here's how to make the mint sauce!
 The directions are complete with instructions in easy steps and completely illustrated.
 In the winter when you open a jar, the mint will taste MUCH better than any store-bought canned mint sauce (although I think frozen greens will taste ten times better than canned).

-Prepared this way, the jars have a shelf life of about 8 months, and aside from storing in a cool, dark place, require no special attention.
+Prepared this way, the jars have a shelf life of about 8 months to a year, and aside from storing in a cool, dark place, require no special attention.
 If you'd rather freeze your mint, see my page on how to freeze mint and greens.
 Even easier than canning and they will taste just like fresh.. but it does take up space in the freezer.